explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 01. What information does this feature expose, and for what purposes?

 The COS API exposes the availability of files identified by their hash across different origins.
-The purpose is to enable efficient sharing of large files (for example, AI models, highly popular JavaScript libraries, Wasm modules) to reduce redundant downloads and storage.
-Exposing this information is optionally subject to user consent, depending on the user agent's policy.
+The purpose is to enable efficient sharing of common files (for example, AI models, highly popular JavaScript libraries, Wasm modules) to reduce redundant downloads and storage.

 ## 02. Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?

-Yes, possibly after user consent, the API exposes only the existence of a file with a known hash and provides read access to it.
+Yes, the API exposes only the existence of a file with a known hash and provides read access to it.
+By default, exposure is limited to Same-Site contexts.
 No additional metadata is exposed.
 Write access is always granted, just like any page can freely store arbitrary data until its storage quota is reached in other storage mechanisms like the bucket file system (origin private file system), IndexedDB, or the Cache API.
 The optional `origins` field allows developers to further minimize exposure by restricting resource access to a trusted set of origins.
-User agents that allow third-party cookies by default may consider exposing this API without a prompt.
+Global sharing of resources is strictly an opt-in operation.
+User agents that disallow third-party cookies by default are expected to not expose the COS API either.

 ## 03. Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?

 Possibly.
 If a COS file is only used on a couple of websites, a site can discover that the user visited those sites by checking for the file's presence.
-The attacker site would need to probe hashes of resources it's interested in, which the user agent may optionally allow the user to approve by granting permission to do so.
-One such attack could be checking for the presence of highly popular JavaScript libraries, deriving that the user visits sites using specific frameworks.
-The `origins` field specifically addresses this by allowing resources to be hidden from any origin not explicitly listed by the storer, reducing the global fingerprinting surface.
-In user agents that allow third-party cookies, this information may already be exposed.
+The attacker site would need to probe hashes of resources it's interested in, which the user agent may optionally start lying about.
+One such attack could be checking for the presence of a specific niche JavaScript library only used on certain sites.
+The `origins` field specifically addresses this by allowing resources to be hidden from any origin not explicitly listed by the storer, reducing the attack surface.

+As a further mitigation, user agents are expected to implement an availability gating mechanism.
+Resources on an allowlist of well-known, widely-used assets (for example, popular AI model weights from recognized model hubs) are unconditionally eligible for cross-origin disclosure.
+For all other resources, user agents should only confirm a file's presence once it has been observed on a minimum number of distinct origins, ensuring that resources unique to a small number of sites are not disclosed.
+When a resource does not meet this threshold, the user agent returns a `NotFoundError` `DOMException` regardless of whether the file is present in COS, making the COS storage state indistinguishable from absence.

 ## 04. How do the features in your specification deal with sensitive information?

-Files can only be accessed with optional user consent or user agent approval.
-The API does not allow arbitrary file discovery or sharing of sensitive user data without permission or user agent consent.
+The API does not allow arbitrary file discovery.

 ## 05. Does data exposed by your specification carry related but distinct information that may not be obvious to users?